Twin Kingdom Valley: Game engine

 The game has several micro databases of information, representing the locations, objects which can be used, various creatures, and other data.
 The game engine runs a simulated world for these items.
 A small AI module allows the non-player characters to make decisions.

 The location engine has some features to save memory.
 In most locations there are just a few words, but a detailed (bit packed) "exit database" is interpreted to make longer descriptions.
 These descriptions can vary as bits are set and cleared for locked and unlocked doors.
 A location with about eight lines of text describing it may be less than 30 bytes of data.
 Words used in the game location database are stored as a single byte per word, which look up into a 256 word list, and as a result many words are reused several times.
 For example, "You are by a babbling brook, North you can see a stream, South you can see a road, North West is a deep river".
 The words "You are" are added by the game engine. "by a babbling brook" is just 4 bytes of data, a 5th byte encodes the length (4) of the message in words.
 The location has 3 exits, which are coded as 2 or 3 bytes per exit.
 Byte 1 has the compass direction plus up or down (6 bits for N,S,E,W,U,D).
 An additional bit marks special exits such as locked doors.
-An additional byte then defines various bits for locked/unlocked or "can see through, cannot see through" etc. Finally a byte for the destination.
-The first word of the destination is then skipped, so: If North led to "By a stream", the word "By" is omitted, and the words "you can see" are added, giving "North you can see a stream" using just 2 bytes.
+An additional byte then defines various bits for locked/unlocked or "can see through, cannot see through" etc. Them comes a byte for the destination.
+The first word of the destination is then skipped, so: if North led to "By a stream", the word "By" is omitted, and the words "you can see" are added, giving "North you can see a stream" using just 2 bytes.